History of the Encyclopædia Britannica: Transfer of ownership to William Benton

-The fifteenth edition
+Fifteenth edition

 First version (1974–1984)

 Despite the policy of continuous revision, the 14th edition of the Britannica gradually became outdated.
 Beginning in the early 1960s, the failings of the 14th edition began to be collated and published by physicist Harvey Einbinder, culminating in his highly critical 390-page book, The Myth of the Britannica (1964).
 Goaded into action, the Britannica began to work on a new edition, the current 15th.

-The 15th edition was produced over ten years at a cost of $32 million and released in 1974 in 30 volumes.
-The so-called New Encyclopædia Britannica (or Britannica 3) had a unique three-part organization: a single Propædia (Primer for Education) volume, which aimed to provide an outline of all known, indeed knowable, information; a 10-volume Micropædia (Small Education) of 102,214 short articles (strictly less than 750 words); and a 19-volume Macropædia (Large Education) of 4,207 longer, scholarly articles with references, similar to those of the 9th and 11th editions.
+The 15th edition was produced over 10 years at a cost of $32 million and released in 1974 in 30 volumes.
+The so-called New Encyclopædia Britannica (or Britannica 3) had a unique three-part organization: a single Propædia (Primer for Education) volume, which aimed to provide an outline of "all known information"; a 10-volume Micropædia (Small Education) of 102,214 short articles (strictly less than 750 words); and a 19-volume Macropædia (Large Education) of 4,207 longer, scholarly articles with references, similar to those of the ninth and 11th editions.
 The Micropædia and Macropædia articles are listed in alphabetical order; the 4,287 contributors to the Macropædia articles are identified scrupulously, but the Micropædia articles are generally anonymous and unreferenced.

-This 15th edition had no general index, which had been a feature of the Britannica since its 7th edition; even in the 2nd edition, individual long articles had their own indices.
+This 15th edition had no general index, which had been a feature of the Britannica since its seventh edition; even in the second edition, individual long articles had their own indices.
 The idea of Mortimer J. Adler was that the Propædia and the Micropædia could serve the role of an index.
-More generally, Dr. Adler felt that the Britannica should not merely serve as a reference work, but also aspire to be a categorization of omne scibile (everything knowable), to fulfill Francis Bacon's grand conception of epistemology.
+More generally, Adler felt that the Britannica should not merely serve as a reference work, but also aspire to be a categorization of omne scibile (everything knowable), to fulfill Francis Bacon's grand conception of epistemology.
 Thus, the Propædia was intended to be the road-map of all knowledge, within which every fact, technique, and theory could be organized.
 With this edition EB became the first encyclopedia that serves both functions of fact-checking and self-education.

 The lack of an index and the unusual organization into two sets of alphabetically organized articles provoked much criticism.
 In a typical contemporary assessment, "It is called the Micropædia, for 'little knowledge,' and little knowledge is what it provides.
 It has proved to be grotesquely insufficient as an index, radically constricting the utility of the Macropædia." or, more laconically, "This arrangement has nothing to recommend it except commercial novelty".
-Most readers could not predict whether a given subject would be found in Micropædia or the Macropædia; the criteria by which the articles were sorted were not obvious even to scholars, despite Dr. Adler's claims that the sorting followed naturally from the Propædia's outline of all knowledge.
+Most readers could not predict whether a given subject would be found in Micropædia or the Macropædia; the criteria by which the articles were sorted were not obvious even to scholars, despite Adler's claims that the sorting followed naturally from the Propædia's outline of all knowledge.